 Essential Concepts in Theoretical Biophysics

-PH2306 is a semester module in language at Master’s level which is offered irregularly.
+PH2306 is a semester module in English or German language at Master’s level which is offered in winter semester.

 This Module is included in the following catalogues within the study programs in physics.